North Carolina landscaping professional designing a residential yard with proper licensing

 Visit the pesticide section of the official website of NCDA&CS for getting a clearer picture about the licensing requirements.

-This ensures you’re protecting both the environment and your clients’ health while keeping your business safe from legal issues.
+This ensures you’re protecting both the environment and your clients’ health while keeping your North Carolina landscaping business safe from legal issues.

 3. Nursery Dealer License

-If your landscaping business involves selling plants, shrubs, or trees, whether directly to homeowners or as part of your projects, you’ll also need a Nursery Dealer License in North Carolina.
+If your landscaping business involves selling plants, shrubs, or trees, whether directly to homeowners or as part of your projects, you’ll also need a Nursery Dealer License in North Carolina for lawn care Wilmington NC.

-This license applies if you’re buying plants wholesale and reselling them.
+This license applies if you’re buying plants wholesale and reselling them for lawn care Greensboro NC.

-If you’re growing and selling your own plants, you may also need a Nurseryman Certificate.
+If you’re growing and selling your own plants, you may also need a Nurseryman Certificate for lawn care Jacksonville NC.

 These licenses ensure that the plants sold meet state standards, are free from pests, and won’t harm the local ecosystem.